-The government funded the research, FDA just approved it, and now you have access to an opioid that will kill you faster than Fentanyl ever could.
+The government funded the research, the FDA approved it, and now you have access to an opioid that kills faster than Fentanyl.

 Apparently, the renewed War on Drugs stops at the doorstep of Big Pharma.
 At the end of October, the FDA approved a new opioid that is stronger than fentanyl.
 You read that correctly.
 In fact, the pill is a form of sufentanil: just 30-micrograms has the same effect as 5 milligrams of morphine.